Mohim-Singla/My_College_Website/README.md

 #Disclaimer

 I have created this web page for demonstration of my development skills.
-It is noway related to my college(Punjab Engineering College, Chandigarh) officially.
+It is not related to my college(Punjab Engineering College, Chandigarh) in any way officially.